microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/tips_for_html.md

 # Important Tips To Avoid Headaches

 HTML is a language that allows poor code to execute and render to varying levels of accuracy.
-Successful rendering, however, does not mean that our code is correct or that it guarantees it will validate as compliant with standards.
+Successful rendering, however, does not mean that your code is correct or that it guarantees it will validate as compliant with standards.
 Poor code is unpredictable, and you can't be certain what you're going to get when it renders.
-We have to pay close attention when writing HTML and be sure to nest/indent and close all elements correctly and to always validate our code.
+You must pay close attention when writing HTML and be sure to nest/indent, close all elements correctly, and validate your code.

 ## Use proper document structure

 Pages will render without the use of the ```<!DOCTYPE html>``` doctype or ```<html>, <head>, and <body>``` elements.
 However, without the doctype and structural elements, pages will not render properly in every browser.

-Bad code:
+Example of bad code:

 ``` html
 <html>